Caitlin-Wood/weather/README.md

 *Current weather information is rendered to the React single-pg-app based on the users current location

-*Note that this weather app fails to fetch the API data in XML form as I was unable to convert the returned XML to JSON*
+*Note that this weather app was a technical test - 2h limit

 **To access and use the React App, use the below link:**